 Myth Three: Only Older Individuals Can Have Alzheimer’s Disease

-Fact: People as young as 30 or 40 can be affected by Alzheimer’s disease.
-The name of this is younger-onset Alzheimer’s.
-It is estimated that about 200,000 people in the United States suffer from younger-onset Alzheimer’s disease.
+People as young as 30 or 40 can be affected by this form of dementia.
+The name of this condition is early-onset Alzheimer’s disease.
+A widely unknown fact is that this type of Alzheimer’s impacts about 200,000 people in the United States.